Docstrings

 Inti._normalMethod

 Given a an M by N matrix representing the jacobian of a codimension one object, compute the normal vector.
+If s=-1, the normal vector is flipped.

 source